Terminal ballistics: Large caliber

 Contrary to popular belief, the jet of a copper-lined shaped charge is not molten, although it is heated to about 500 °C. This misconception is due to the metal's fluid-like behavior, which is caused by the massive pressures produced during the detonation of the explosive causing the metal to flow plastically.
 When used in the anti-tank role, a projectile that uses a shaped-charge warhead is known by the acronym HEAT (high-explosive anti-tank).

 Shaped charges can be defended against by the use of explosive reactive armor (ERA), or complex composite armor arrays.
 ERA uses a high explosive sandwiched between two, relatively thin, (normally) metallic plates.
 The explosive is detonated when struck by the shaped charge's jet, the detonating explosive sandwich forces the two plates apart, lowering the jets’ penetration by interfering with, and disrupting it.
-A disadvantage of using ERA is that each plate can protect against a single strike, and the resulting explosion can be extremely dangerous to nearby personnel and lightly armoured structures.
+A disadvantage of using ERA is that each plate can protect against a single strike, and the resulting explosion can be extremely dangerous to nearby personnel and lightly armored structures.

-Tank fired HEAT projectiles are slowly being replaced for the attack of heavy armour by so-called "kinetic energy" penetrators.
+Tank fired HEAT projectiles are slowly being replaced for the attack of heavy armor by so-called "kinetic energy" penetrators.
 It is the most primitive (in-shape) projectiles that are hardest to defend against.
-A KE penetrator requires an enormous thickness of steel, or a complex armour array to protect against.
-They also produce a much larger diameter hole in comparison to a shaped charge and hence produce a far more extensive behind armour effect.
+A KE penetrator requires an enormous thickness of steel, or a complex armor array to protect against.
+They also produce a much larger diameter hole in comparison to a shaped charge and hence produce a far more extensive behind armor effect.
 KE penetrators are most effective when constructed of a dense tough material that is formed into a long, narrow, arrow/dart like projectile.

 Tungsten and depleted uranium alloys are often used as the penetrator material.
 The length of the penetrator is limited by the ability of the penetrator to withstand launch forces whilst in the bore and shear forces along its length at impact.